RagnarDanneskjold/infinite/Readme.md

     res.end('okay');
 });

-// Register the server(s) handles which should be handed off to forked process infinite.register('httpServer', server);
+// Register the server handle to send to forked process infinite.register('httpServer', server);

 // Listen only after registering